True Strength Index (TSI) Technical Analysis & TSI Signals

 Classic Trading Divergence

-Classic Bullish Divergence: Lower lows in price and higher lows on the technical indicator
+Classic Bullish Divergence: Lower lows in price and higher lows in the indicator

 Classic Bearish Divergence: Higher highs in price and lower highs on the trading indicator